konacurrents/SemanticMarkerAPI/README.md

 > Many of these messages, after security credential matching, are then run through the MQTT publish/subscribe system described [later](#mqtt-messaging-using-bnf-grammar).

-These fit an overall cloud and device interaction Semantic Marker™️   architecture shown here and currently hosted at [SemanticMarker.org](https://SemanticMarker.org).
+These fit an overall cloud and device interaction Semantic Marker&reg;   architecture shown here and currently hosted at [SemanticMarker.org](https://SemanticMarker.org).

 ![SemanticMarkerAPIMessages](images/SemanticMarkerAPIMessages.png)